Good Day Clients & Partners,

 THAILAND

-- Berthing delay of 2 days experienced at Bangkok and 1 day at Laem Chabang ports
+- Berthing delay of 1 day experienced at Bangkok and 2 days at Laem Chabang ports.

 NEWS ARTICLES